-Finally, we conducted 2 analyses to examine the consistency of perceptions across personal sensing signals (e.g., do participants who dislike 1 signal also dislike the other signals?).
+Finally, we conducted 2 analyses to examine the consistency of perceptions across personal sensing signals (eg, Do participants who dislike 1 signal also dislike the other signals?).
 First, we calculated bivariate correlations among the personal sensing signals for each item.
 Second, we calculated intraclass correlations (single, case 3 [74]) separately for each item to quantify agreement in participants’ perceptions across the signals.

 Participant Feedback

-We provide all raw participant responses, organized by sensing method, in Multimedia Appendix 3 in Tables S3 - S7.
-In addition, we provide representative positive and negative evaluations, organized by guiding themes (Acceptability, Sustainability, Benefits, Trust, and Usability) developed from our literature review in a table in the Results.
+We have provided all raw participant responses, organized by the sensing method, in Tables S5 to S9 in Multimedia Appendix 3.
+In addition, we have provided representative positive and negative evaluations organized by guiding themes (acceptability, sustainability, benefits, trust, and usability) developed from our literature review in table S4 in Multimedia Appendix 3.

 Results